infinum/dotnet-handbook/Project organization/Project structure.md

 builder.Services.ConfigureExampleServices();
 ```

-Those extension methods should be placed in the project that contains the code which the method configures.
-For example, methods for registering all our services to DI container should be placed in `Example.Services` project, while confguring database-related code should be placed inside `Example.Data.Db`.
+These extension methods should be placed in the projects which contain the code that the method configures.
+For example, methods for registering all our services to DI container should be placed in `Example.Services` project, while configuring database-related code should be placed inside `Example.Data.Db`.

-If we have direct project dependencies within our solution, we can add the dependant configuration method call inside another configuration method.
+If we have direct project dependencies within our solution, we can add the dependent configuration method call inside another configuration method.
 For example, if our services project depends on some interfaces from `Example.Data.AzureStorage`, then we can call that configuration method from the Services project's configuration method:

 ``` c#
 using Example.Data.AzureStorage.Configuration;